pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 ## Part 5 ⋆ My Flower

-> *I chose to interpret it romantically, for I was a romantic.*
+> *I interpreted the heart shape romantically, for I was a romantic.*

-Before leaving for Mexico, I had to sort out a lot of life admin.
-A few hours before my flight, I hired a driver through an app and sent all my belongings to self-storage.
-I booked a cleaner - also via app - to handle the move-out and return the keys.
+Before leaving for Mexico, I had a lot of life admin to sort, and I completed everything all in the few hours before my flight: I hired a van through an app and sent all my belongings to self-storage.
+I booked a cleaner - also via app - to handle the move-out process while I watched her livestream.
 I checked out with my landlord through an app as well.
-I even arranged a rider to deliver some of my plants to a high school friend who’d recently started working and mentioned wanting to make friends with some greenery.
+I even arranged a driver to deliver some of my plants to a high school friend who'd recently started working and mentioned she wanted to make friends with some greenery.

 Everything ran smoothly.
 It was the kind of efficiency you could only experience in China.

-I had no attachment to any of the above—except for the plants I sent to my friend.
+I had no attachment to any of the above - except for the plants I sent to my friend.
 Because among them, I left My Flower.

-My Flower—more precisely, my Desert Rose —was a small potted plant.
+My Flower - more precisely, my Desert Rose - was a small potted plant.
 I’m not sure why, but whenever I think of her, the phrase “My Flower”, not “Desert Rose” comes to mind.
 By the time I gave her away, I had kept her for around ten years.
 Desert Roses are common enough, but My Flower was one of its kind.

 As you might have seen, I moved a lot over the years.
-I couldn’t bring her to the U.S., but I brought her almost everywhere else I went.
-Every time I moved, I picked up new plants — but no matter how many I bought, there was only one *her*.
+I couldn’t take My Flower with me internationally., but I brought her almost everywhere else I went.
+Every time I moved, I picked up new plants - but no matter how many more plants I came to own, there was only one *Her*.

 I got her during my first or second year of secondary school.
 Mum and I bought her from a tricycle vendor on one of our evening walks.
-I’m pretty sure the appeal was that this plant — which looked like a small green radish with a funky hairdo — required almost no watering.
-She was a small, skinny thing — light green stems with a few stubborn leaves.
+I’m pretty sure the appeal was that this plant - which looked like a small green radish with a funky hairdo - required almost no watering.
+She was a small, skinny thing - light green stems with a few stubborn leaves.
 If I ever had a sister, this is how she would’ve looked like.

 My Flower was under my sole care — not that she needed much.
 I left her in a corner near the window and watered her every week or two.
 She never had any substantial growth.
 Even after years, her trunk stayed thin.
 Every now and then she’d grow one thick leaf, but it would fall off before turning fully green.